vjirgale/MonthlyExpenses/README.md

 # MonthlyExpenses
-This project is about a Monthly Expenses application
+This project is about a Monthly Expenses application.
+This application will be built for Android.